arr225/Data-Analysis-and-Hypothesis-Testing-for-Rideshare-Company/Data Analysis and Hypothesis Testing/README.md

 - **Further Data Collection**: Integrating more detailed weather data over a longer period could refine the impact analysis.
 - **Ride Optimization**: Zuber could use the insights about weather impacts to adjust driver availability and pricing models.
 - **Passenger Preferences**: Collecting more information on passenger demographics and preferences could help Zuber tailor services and marketing strategies.

----

-Let me know if any additional details are needed!